detekt/detekt/README.md

 ### <a name="baseline">Code Smell baseline and ignore list</a>

-Specify a report directory with `--report` parameter.
+Specify a report output with `--output` parameter.

-Now with --output you can generate a `report.detekt` inside your report directory which holds all findings of current analysis.
+Now you can generate a report which holds all findings of current analysis.

 With `--baseline` you generate a `baseline.xml` where code smells are white- or blacklisted.